Getting Started with Blazor HeatMap Chart in Blazor WASM App

 }

-*Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor HeatMap Chart component in the default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+The Blazor HeatMap Chart component will render in your default web browser.

 Blazor HeatMap Chart